dedurak/AirlineOracle/README.md

 ![Use Case Insert new flight to flightplan](/assets/UseCases/CreateNewFlight.png)

 First the AirlineOracle stores the data inside the IPFS.
-After receiving the "Content Identifier" (CID) the data is send to the smart Contract OperationsPlan to store it, together with departure and arrival origin.
+After receiving the CID the data is send to the smart Contract OperationsPlan to store it, together with departure and arrival origin.

 ### Create new Inventory